-This layout is especially useful for water, wastewater, and gas but can be deployed for other industries as well.
+This layout algorithm is especially useful for water, wastewater, and gas, but can be deployed for other industries as well.

 This layout algorithm adds space between diagram junctions that are visually too close, overlapping, or coincident.
 It moves junctions along their connected edges.
 The movement along the edges depends on the current and relative position of junctions and on the layout parameters.

 The images below show a sample diagram before and after applying the Linear Dispatch layout:

 Apply the Linear Dispatch layout on an active diagram map view

 When applying this layout on a network diagram, the following prerequisites must be met: